 If you have questions about anything, please feel free to get in touch with us.
 We’re excited about the season and look forward to sharing it with you!

-Week 1 veggies: Swiss Chard (Bright Lights), Kale (Lascinato—an heirloom variety), Mesclun Mix, Broccoli, Radishes, Oregano
+Week 1 veggies: Swiss Chard (Bright Lights), Kale (Lacinato, an heirloom variety), Mesclun Mix, Broccoli, Arugula, Oregano

 Need Extra Inspiration in the Kitchen?

-Nearly all that we cook has roots in a recipe from one of these cookbooks…
+Nearly all that we cook has roots in one of these cookbooks

 by Didi Emmons

-her cookbooks are like magic books — every single recipe is delicious!
+her cookbooks are like magic — every single recipe is delicious!